In our Bench.co review you will learn more about Bench.co features, pros, cons, and factors to consider when choosing your accounting software.

 Bench.co Review: Who is Bench.co For?

-Bench is best suited to small business owners having trouble managing their accounts.
+Bench is best suited to a small business owner having trouble managing their financial accounts.
 However, businesses up to enterprise-level can avail of Bench.co’s services on some level.

 Bench.co Review: Features

-Bench.co hire real-world professionals to keep your books.
-Their pricing is relatively affordable for all business sizes, and its system is easy to get the hang of.
+Bench.co hire real-world professionals to keep their client books and basically take care of all your bookkeeping needs.
+Bench pricing is relatively affordable for all business sizes, and its system is easy to get the hang of.
 Bench configures your partnership by pairing you with a bookkeeper.

 Your bookkeeper will import your financial data every month to tot up your expenses and whatnot.
 You won’t have to do a whole lot.
 If there’s a problem they’re supposed to make contact.

-A cool feature with Bench is its financial reports.
-You’ll be provided with some real-time as well as monthly stats about your business.
+A cool feature with the Bench app is its financial reports (financials).
+You’ll be provided with some real-time as well as monthly stats (monthly expenses, for example) about your business.
 It comes in handy for the boring stuff, investigating where you’re overspending, locating unnecessary overheads, that sort of thing.

-In terms of tax, Bench bookkeepers will do all the heavy lifting for you and send you the end product.
-You can then simply go and declare your tax.
+In terms of tax filing, Bench bookkeepers will do all the heavy lifting for you and send you the end product.
+You can then simply go and declare your tax at tax time.
 However, the option is there to get Bench to do it for you through the aptly named BenchTax.

 Whenever you wish, you’ll be able to check-in with Bench to ensure things are progressing well.
 It usually only takes them a day or two to get back to you.
 Be sure to contact them with your query earlier on in the week, otherwise, you could be left waiting a couple of days extra for a reply.